FoePawStudios/unity-mcp-extra-tools/docs/test_results/LLM_AGENT_TESTING_PROMPT.md

 3. ✅ Find by tag: `{"search_by": "tag", "value": "Untagged"}` - Should now work
 4. ✅ Find by layer: `{"search_by": "layer", "value": "Default"}` - Should now work
 5. ✅ Find by component: `{"search_by": "component", "value": "Transform"}` - Should now work
-6. ✅ Include inactive: `{"search_by": "name", "value": "TestObject_008", "include_inactive": true}` - Should now work
+6. ✅ Include inactive: `{"search_by": "name", "value": "TestObject_008", "searchInactive": true}` - Should now work
 7. ✅ Search in children: Create parent with children, then search
 8. ✅ Combination of options
 9. ❌ Find non-existent: `{"search_by": "name", "value": "NonExistentObject"}` - Should return empty results (not error)